DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/01-intro/06-environment.md

 Steps for Google Colab are same as that for Kaggle, except for some changes in Step 2, as explained below.

-2. To open the notebook in Google Colab, in your web browser launch paste the URL as shown in below example. (*note the https://github.com/ in the URL of the notebook is replaced by https://colab.research.google.com/github/*)
+2. To open the notebook in Google Colab, in your web browser paste the URL as shown in below example. (*note the https://github.com/ in the URL of the notebook is replaced by https://colab.research.google.com/github/*)

    https://colab.research.google.com/github/alexeygrigorev/mlbookcamp-code/blob/master/chapter-02-car-price/02-carprice.ipynb

 ## Navigation